yog-it/VideoN/README.md

 1. Clone the repository into a directory at the same level as your Oqtane installation.
 1. Open the solution in Visual Studio.
 1. Build the solution in release.
-1. Install the NuGet package created in the build folder.
+1. Start IIS Express.
+1. The package will automatically install.

 Or, by downloading the NuGet package from the releases page:

 1. Download the NuGet package from the releases page.
 1. Install the NuGet package into your Oqtane installation.

+Simply add the module to a page and configure the settings.